See Inside Gwen Stefani & Blake Shelton’s Sweet Thanksgiving Together

 Gwen shared a sweet photo of her man planting a big kiss on her cheek on Instagram on November 24, which she captioned by telling her followers that she “had the best Thanksgiving.”

 E!
-News reported that Stefani also showed off their country-inspired table décor during the holiday as she sweetly referred to her “new country life” with the “I’ll Name The Dogs” singer, who she first met in 2014 when they were both coaches on The Voice and married to other people – Blake to Miranda Lambert and Gwen to Gavin Rossdale – prior to their respective divorces.
+News reported that Stefani also showed off their country-inspired table decor during the holiday as she sweetly referred to her “new country life” with the “I’ll Name The Dogs” singer, who she first met in 2014 when they were both coaches on The Voice and married to other people – Blake to Miranda Lambert and Gwen to Gavin Rossdale – prior to their respective divorces.

 The site shared a screen cap of one of Gwen’s videos, which showed her table decorated with pumpkins and flowers and also revealed that her 9-year-old son Zuma was seated next to Blake for the celebrations, suggesting her three sons celebrated with their mom and Shelton rather than their English dad, who likely doesn’t celebrate the holiday.